Orkes logo image

 Building a long-running API workflow

 In this section, we’ll implement the long-running API orchestration pattern using Orkes Conductor.
-To follow along, sign in to the free Developer Playground.
+To follow along, sign in to the free Developer Edition.

 Part 1: Set up AWS resources